Ashterism/ashterism/_posts/2025-03-24-skyhunter_teething.md

     c.
 Set up the camera on the tripod
     d.
 Make sure camera parallel to the RA axis (pointing “straight”)

-3. Physically align the tracker to Polaris
+2. Physically align the tracker to Polaris<br>
     a.
 Once dark, line up Polaris through the hole in the RA axis knob
     b.
 Double check everything is still level

-4. Set Zero Position
+3. Set Zero Position<br>
     a.
 Once all aligned, turn the tracker off, then turn it back off (this “zeros” it)
     b.
 Alternatively you can use the iOptron Commander app to set “zero position”

-5. Align to visible stars (for GoTo accuracy – not essential for just tracking)
+4. Align to visible stars (for GoTo accuracy – not essential for just tracking)<br>
     a.
 Manually slew to a bright star (like Capella)
     b.
 Select that star in the app (i.e., Sky Safari) and tap on “align”
     c.
 Manually slew to another star